-Nanci Austin is the Development Officer at Kingham Hill School and was appointed in August of 2017.
+Nanci Austin is Development Officer at Kingham Hill School and was appointed in August 2017.
 Nanci is an American who has lived in the UK for 20 years.
-Prior to Kingham she worked in the computer industry in a number of international sales and business development roles.
-She has extensive knowledge of the charity sector and helps run her son’s charity for Guatemala.
-Away from work she is a Stained Glass artist and a keen enthusiast of motorsport.
+Prior to joining the School she worked in the computer industry in a number of international sales and business development roles.
+She has extensive knowledge of the charity sector and helps run her son’s charity which raises funds for Guatemala.
+Away from work she is a stained glass artist and a keen enthusiast of motorsport.
 She is married to Richard (an Englishman) and they have a son Henry who currently attends Kingham Hill as a day boy in Year 9.

 Bradford House, 1936 - 1942

 John was born in November 1927.
 His father died as a result of WW1 injuries.
 He was one of eight siblings, three of whom attended KHS.
-John was six when he came to KHS and remained in the School until he was 16 when he then went to Westminster Catering College.
+John was six when he joined the School and remained here until he was 16, when he then went to Westminster Catering College.
 He was still a ward of KHS until he went into the Army Catering Corps for National Service in 1947.

 John took over the task of Secretary for the Kingham Hill Old Boys Association from Harry Brisco in 1950.
 He relinquished this post due various relocations in the hotel and catering industry but has been a member of the Hillians Association throughout the years.

 John is one of a family that have, over the decades, contributed much towards the social activity of the association.
 His elder brother, Bob (the late past President) together with his wife Sylvia arranged many dances and gatherings in London as well as the old boy reunions on the Hill.
 The Association became a family affair in the true spirit of the Founder.
 John still assists with 200 Club raffles.